 What is Meghan Markle and Prince Harry's Netflix deal?

 The royal couple signed a multi-year contract with the streaming giant which will pay them to produce an exciting range of documentaries, films and programmes exclusively for Netflix.
-It is reported that the Queen was unaware of the Netflix deal secured by her grandson and his wife.

-The Duke and Duchess of Sussex's newly formed production company will create “content that informs but also gives hope”.
+Confirming the news of their deal with Netflix at the time, the public were told the Duke and Duchess of Sussex's newly formed production company will create “content that informs but also gives hope”.

 “Our lives, both independent of each other and as a couple, have allowed us to understand the power of the human spirit: of courage, resilience, and the need for connection,” their statement about the Netflix deal read.